iAn-P1nt0/express-swagger-auto/PHASE_STATUS.md

 # Phase Status Report - express-swagger-auto

-**Generated**: 2025-11-26
+**Generated**: 2025-01-XX
-**Current Phase**: Phase 6 (Documentation & Examples) **Version**: 0.2.3
+**Current Phase**: Phase 4 (Production Polish)

 ## Executive Summary

-**Phase 5 is COMPLETE** and the package is published on npm!
-All release preparation including CI/CD workflows, comprehensive documentation, and community infrastructure are in place.
-The project is now in Phase 6 focusing on expanded documentation and additional examples.
+**Phase 3 is COMPLETE** and production-ready!
+All core JSDoc parsing, AST tooling, TypeScript type inference, and all component integrations have been implemented and tested.
+The project is well into Phase 4 (Production Polish).

 ---